This post may contain affiliate links. Please see our Disclosure Policy for details

 Even worse, you probably set it on the kitchen counter or a side table when you get home.

-Wipe the outside off with a soapy microfiber cloth or disinfectant wipe, and refrain from setting it down on any surfaces.
+Wipe the outside off with a soapy microfiber cloth or disinfectant wipe, and refrain from setting it down on just any surface in your home.
 Place a hook in your drop zone to hang your purse on to keep it off the counters.

 Your purse should probably be cleaned weekly if not more often.